codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Quick Helm install for Hybrid GitOps Runtime

 Install the Hybrid GitOps Runtime via Helm with the default tunnel-based access mode.
-You will copy the Helm install command from the UI to get the values that Codefresh automatically retrieves for you such as your account ID and other values.
+You will copy the Helm install command from the UI to get the values that Codefresh automatically retrieves for you such as your account ID, and then run the command.

 The Codefresh `values.yaml` is located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}.
 It contains all the arguments that can be configured, including optional ones.